bzf-2018/academic-kickstart/content/authors/admin/_index.md

 I am honored to receive several [research awards](https://baozhifeng.net/awards/), such as the [Chris Wallace Award for Outstanding Research](https://www.core.edu.au/the-chris-wallace-award-for-outstanding-research-contributio) by the Computing Research and Education Association of Australasia (CORE) in [2020](https://mailchi.mp/b3bed90720c3/zz4597ittf-4168873?e=4f86ee5536), Two-time [Google Faculty Research Award](https://research.google/outreach/past-programs/faculty-research-awards/), the [Best Paper Award Runner-up at KDD'19](https://www.kdd.org/awards/view/2019-sigkdd-best-paper-award-winners), and the [Best Paper Award Nomination at KDD'18](https://dl.acm.org/toc/tkdd/2020/14/5#sec1).

-I am the Associated Editor of [PVLDB'21](https://vldb.org/2021/?review-board), and have been serving the (Senior) PC of flagship conferences in Databases, Data Mining and Information Retrieval such as SIGMOD, SIGKDD and SIGIR.
+I have been the Associate Editor of [PVLDB'21](https://vldb.org/2021/?review-board) and the (Senior) PC of flagship conferences in three fields, Databases, Data Mining and Information Retrieval, such as SIGMOD, SIGKDD and SIGIR.
 I do consulting services for industy and government offices, such as [City of Melbourne](https://www.melbourne.vic.gov.au/about-melbourne/melbourne-profile/smart-city/citylab/Pages/citylab.aspx) on its Smart City Project and [Victoria Department of Human Health and Services](https://www.dhhs.vic.gov.au/) on its data quality project.

 In the past, I was the director of [RMIT master of data science program](https://www.rmit.edu.au/study-with-us/levels-of-study/postgraduate-study/masters-by-coursework/master-of-data-science-mc267) (2018-2019).
 Under my leadership, I have created a novel form of data science postgraduate project to support diverse sectors and disciplines within RMIT and put cross-disciplinary collaboration into practice, resulting in a double-win -- students are ready to work through those real-life data science projects; people outside of DS but have strong Data Analysis needs get their problem solved.
 I also co-created the [RMIT-MIT micro-credential program in data science](https://www.rmit.edu.au/news/all-news/2018/jun/new-pathways-created-between-two-leading-universities), bringing novel  pathways for students, where RMIT is the first university in Australia having this connected pathway for data science education.